refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 ### `onMutationError`

-It's a callback function that will be called after the mutation is failed.
+`onMutationError` is a callback function that will be called after the mutation is failed.

 It receives the following parameters: